 GLF is an independent fostering agency that was founded in 1998.
-We are one of the top fostering agencies because we place a strong emphasis on offering a genuine 24 hour support system to our foster carers, relevant training and competitive financial packages to reward your dedication and commitment to children in your care.
-We are a friendly team who promotes an active fostering community amongst its staff and carers by running regular annual events, including holidays to France.
+We place a strong emphasis on offering a genuine 24 hour support system to our foster carers.
+We offer relevant training and competitive financial packages to reward your dedication and commitment to children in your care.
+We are a friendly team who promotes an active fostering community amongst its staff and carers by running regular events and support groups.

 24 hour support

-Taking care of foster children can at times be challenging so it is important to us that you never feel isolated or left to cope on your own, so when we say we provide 24 hour support we mean it.
+Taking care of foster children can at times be challenging.
+It is important that you never feel isolated or left to cope on your own.
+When we say we provide 24 hour support, we mean it.

 You will be assigned an assessor once you start the process of applying to become a foster carer with us.
 You will then be assigned a permanent supervisor once you are approved.
-Your supervisor helps to place children with you who are most suited to your family and supports you throughout the time that child lives with you, whether that be for days or years.
-They will help you to be the child’s advocate on day-to-day issues as well as when problems arise, and will work with you to foster the child’s cultural and religious identity as well as accessing services they might need such as specialist health and school amenities.
+Your supervisor helps to place children with you who are most suited to your family.
+They will support you throughout the time that the child lives with you, whether that be for days or years.
+They will help you to be the child’s advocate on day-to-day issues as well as when problems arise.
+They will also help you to foster the child’s cultural and religious identity, as well as accessing services they might need such as specialist health and school amenities.

-Unlike some fostering agencies which only provide an impersonal duty system outside of normal working hours, your own supervisor will be there to help in any emergency whatever the time of day.
-We have a structured out of hours system in place so that if you cannot get hold of your own supervisor, you will be able to get hold of another member of the GLF team.
-We also schedule monthly visits to your home so you can tell us how it is going and seek our advice on any issues that have arisen.
-If you need to see us more often than once a month, that can easily be arranged.
+Unlike some fostering agencies, your own supervisor will be there to help in any emergency, whatever the time of day.
+We have an out of hours system in place so that if you cannot get hold of your supervisor, there will be someone you can talk to.
+We also schedule monthly visits to your home.
+This is a chance to see how things are going and stalk about any issues you have.
+If you need to see us more than once a month, that can easily be arranged.

 GLF encourages its carers to view fostering as a profession.
-As such we offer a comprehensive training programme to help create professional skills which cover all aspects of the day-to-day realities of caring for a foster child.
+We offer a training programme to help you develop the skills needed to deal with all aspects of of caring for a foster child.

-You will be asked to undertake a three-day training course while you are being assessed as a potential foster carer that covers the basic skills needed to be a foster carer (Skills To Foster).
-Once you have been approved you will need to attend another three day training course (Induction) which covers issues such as how to ensure your home is safe, record keeping and finances for instance.
-These training courses will also help you to achieve the standards which the government requires.
+You will be asked to undertake a two day training course while you are being assessed as a potential foster carer.
+This covers the basic skills needed to be a foster carer (Skills To Foster).
+Once you have been approved you will need to attend another three day training course (Induction) that addresses things such as how to ensure your home is safe, record keeping and finances etc. These training courses will also help you to achieve the standards the government requires.
 These standards are set by the Children’s Workforce and Development Council (CWDC).
-You have to complete this within one year of being approved as a foster carer but no need to worry, your supervisor and the GLF team will help you every step of the way.
+You have to complete this within one year of being approved as a foster carer but your supervisor and GLF will help you every step of the way.

 Fun events throughout the year

-We also produce quarterly newsletters which include photos of our recent events, introduce foster carers that are new to our network and help you get in touch with any that are in your local area.
+Our quarterly newsletters include photos of our recent events, introduce foster carers that are new to our network and help you get in touch with any that are in your local area.
 The newsletters also keep you updated on any agency news as well as changes to general fostering practices.

 We don’t recommend relying on fostering for a steady income as we cannot guarantee you will always have foster children staying with you.
 However we feel it is important that carers find fostering both emotionally and financially rewarding.
 We offer competitive weekly payments for each child you have staying with you.
 These payments are to cover the extra cost of caring for a child as well as to provide the carer with a financial reward in recognition of the work they do.